Skip to content

 Once you stopped or disabled the threat, if safe to do so (beware of third parties and weapons); consider rendering First Aid or other assistance to the now disabled attacker.
 And contact the police if possible.

 How to handle police contacts is a big topic for another article.
 But what you do, and knowing what to do; before police contact stemming from the use of force in self-defense is important.
-Prepare yourself by learning and training in self-defense.
+Prepare yourself by learning and training in self-defense, including the law of self-defense.
 Learn and train not only for your sake; but for the sake of your family, co-workers, and those around you.

 Thomas Gallagher is a Minnesota Criminal Lawyer.